-Transportation can be a factor of concentration.
-In the above figure, five locations are linked by a transportation network; one hub and four feeders.
+Transportation networks can be a factor of concentration.
+In the above figure, a transportation network links five locations: one hub and four feeders.
 Without trade, each location has the same importance.
-With trade, a process of geographical concentration becomes possible.
+With trade, a process of geographical concentration becomes possible, which results in the development of a simple hierarchy consisting of two tiers.
 The hub location may see the convergence of flows and thus see its importance increase, while the feeder locations may experience a relative decline.
 Such a process has impacted many urban systems, as the largest cities, due to their location, grew faster than small and medium-sized centers.
 In addition to being a factor of concentration, transportation can be a factor of specialization.